How Automation Integration Makes the Difference for Electric Vehicle Companies

 Arguably, inspection automation is just as important as assembly in developing a precise, efficient production line, and +Vantage excels here too.
 Our in-line metrology equipment runs the gamut from 2D and 3D vision systems to 100% automated inspections cells, which output to the previously referenced SPC system of your choice.

 Inspection is doubly important for the manufacture of electric vehicles, as the battery packs feature numerous engineering challenges not found in ICE vehicles.
 During the manufacture and assembly of battery packs, you need to ensure stack alignment, injection seal integrity, and weld inspection of the cells, among numerous other parameters.
-This is why +Vantage partners with a slew of different vision system providers including cognex, keyence, LMI, and others for our vision and inspection systems.
-Through partnering with fellow industry leaders in their field, +Vantage is the experts in gauging and inspection systems for EV battery production.
+This is why +Vantage partners with a variety of vision system providers including Cognex, Keyence, LMI, and others, for our vision and inspection systems.
+Through partnering with fellow industry leaders in its field, +Vantage is an expert in gauging and inspection systems for EV battery production.